anushaporeddy030697/student_internship_management/README.md

  --> Done with the feedback page UI and functional part successfully.
  --> Done with the search bar functionality in company page based on the student age and experience level.
+ --> Done with the mail notification when user sends a feedback about application.

 </a></p>